peterMangrove/mangrove-docs-test/offer-taker/taker-order.md

 The order is processed by Mangrove's matching engine by consuming the offers of the list, starting from [the best one](broken-reference/).
 Execution works as follows, where at any point the taker's price is _give / wants._

-1. Mangrove checks that the current offer's [price](broken-reference/) is at least as good as the taker's price.
+1. Mangrove checks that the current offer's [price](broken-reference) is at least as good as the taker's price.
 Otherwise execution stops there.
-2. Mangrove sends \*\*inbound tokens \*\*to the current offer's [Maker Contract](../offer-maker/maker-contract.md).
+2. Mangrove sends \*\*inbound tokens \*\*to the current offer's associated account(../offer-maker/maker-contract.md).
-3. Mangrove then calls that Maker Contract.
+3. Mangrove then executes the offer logic.
 4. If the call is successful, Mangrove sends **outbound tokens** to the taker.
 If the call or the transfer fail, Mangrove reverts the effects of steps 2. and 3.
 5. The taker's _wants_ and \_gives \_are reduced.
 6. If the taker's _wants_ has not been completely fulfilled, Mangrove moves back to step 1.